 Conclusion: Have a look at the internet and you will find thousands of adverts for Designer Dogs.
 The backyard breeders have jumped well and truly on the financial bandwagon.
 They are crossing every kind of dog you can imagine.
 Then selling them to the unsuspecting public.
 In many cases for more than a purebred is worth.
 Often without the health and behavioural checks normally done on our pedigree dogs.

 There has been a massive increase in serious health issues with crossbreeds, especially in poodle crosses.
 Many are reported as suffering from fits, eye disease, epilepsy, hips and elbows dysplasia and numerous other ailments.

-I believe what is being reported by Vets and owners is just the tip of the iceberg of a health time-bomb.
-I personally believe we are heading for a genetic catastrophe both medically and behaviourally.
+I believe what is being reported by Vets and owners is just the tip of the iceberg of a health time bomb.
+I believe we are heading for a genetic catastrophe both medically and behaviorally.

 This is Rami, a cross between a Pitbull and a Miniature Dachshund.
 Rami was described as beautiful and a joy to behold.
 It is not his fault, but he looks like something from a Hammer horror movie.
 Poor dog.

-I feel this craze will end up with dogs and the owners suffering the consequences of our faddish behaviour.
-We live in a celebrity-driven society where to quote a song by one of my favourite bands, Queen "I Want It All And I Want it Now" which is driving us to make decisions that are not always in the best interests of both humans and pets.
+I feel this craze will end up with dogs and their owners suffering the consequences of our faddish behaviour.
+We live in a celebrity-driven society were to quote a song by one of my favourite bands, Queen “I Want It All And I Want it Now” which is driving us to make decisions that are not always in the best interests of both humans and pets.

 February 2015 Updated 2017

 (1) Train for Recall